 Selling in summer offers many of the same benefits as the springtime; the sunny weather and long days make it easier to show off your property in the best possible light, while also helping you to fit multiple viewings into the day.

-If you’re keen to make a sale during the summer, it’s important to get the listing arranged as early as possible; June can be a healthy month for sales, but once late July and early August arrive, the market will go quiet until autumn, and you’re likely to find it difficult to make any progress.
+If you’re keen to make a sale during the summer, it’s important to get the listing arranged as early as possible; June can be a healthy month for sales, but once late July and early August arrive, the market tends to go quiet until autumn, and you’re likely to find it difficult to make any progress quickly.

 After spring, autumn is generally seen as the second-best time of year to sell a house.
 After the doldrums of late summer are over, the housing market picks back up again, and many sellers time their listings to benefit from this upswing in activity.